Amalgamated Bank Sells 1,132 Shares of Keysight Technologies, Inc. (NYSE:KEYS)

 In other Keysight Technologies news, Director Kevin A. Stephens acquired 420 shares of the stock in a transaction dated Friday, May 19th.
 The shares were acquired at an average cost of $157.45 per share, for a total transaction of $66,129.00.
 Following the completion of the transaction, the director now directly owns 5,589 shares of the company’s stock, valued at $879,988.05.
 The purchase was disclosed in a legal filing with the SEC, which is available at this hyperlink.
 0.51% of the stock is owned by company insiders.

-Several equities research analysts have issued reports on the company.
-Morgan Stanley cut their price target on Keysight Technologies from $184.00 to $180.00 in a report on Monday, April 24th.
-Deutsche Bank Aktiengesellschaft raised their price target on Keysight Technologies from $178.00 to $180.00 and gave the stock a “buy” rating in a research report on Wednesday, March 8th.
-UBS Group decreased their price target on Keysight Technologies from $205.00 to $185.00 and set a “buy” rating on the stock in a research report on Thursday, February 23rd.
+KEYS has been the topic of several recent research reports.
+Deutsche Bank Aktiengesellschaft increased their price objective on Keysight Technologies from $178.00 to $180.00 and gave the stock a “buy” rating in a research report on Wednesday, March 8th.
 Susquehanna reaffirmed a “positive” rating and issued a $208.00 price objective on shares of Keysight Technologies in a research note on Thursday, March 9th.
-Finally, JPMorgan Chase & Co. cut their price target on Keysight Technologies from $218.00 to $205.00 and set an “overweight” rating on the stock in a research note on Wednesday, April 19th.
-Three research analysts have rated the stock with a hold rating and ten have given a buy rating to the company’s stock.
-According to data from MarketBeat, the company currently has an average rating of “Moderate Buy” and a consensus target price of $195.75.
+StockNews.com started coverage on Keysight Technologies in a research note on Thursday, May 18th.
+They set a “buy” rating on the stock.
+UBS Group cut their price objective on Keysight Technologies from $205.00 to $185.00 and set a “buy” rating on the stock in a research note on Thursday, February 23rd.
+Finally, JPMorgan Chase & Co. cut their price objective on Keysight Technologies from $218.00 to $205.00 and set an “overweight” rating on the stock in a research note on Wednesday, April 19th.
+Three research analysts have rated the stock with a hold rating and ten have assigned a buy rating to the company’s stock.
+According to data from MarketBeat, Keysight Technologies currently has an average rating of “Moderate Buy” and an average price target of $195.75.

 Keysight Technologies Profile